scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Symbols are tokens that are used to correlate references and definitions.
 In the SemanticDB model, symbols are represented as strings.
 At the moment, the symbol format is defined by the needs of the Scala implementations.
-In the future, we are planning to pay more attention to other languages, and we may decide to expand the format to accommodate namespacing rules not present in Scala.
+In the future, we are planning to pay more attention to other languages.

 **Global symbols**.
 Correspond to a definition that can be referenced outside the compilation unit where the definition is defined.